 The study of modern and classical world languages is oriented to helping students use language for meaningful purposes to function effectively in both oral and written forms, while maintaining a degree of accuracy necessary for clear communication of ideas.
 Although the goals of the program include attaining a measurable degree of competency in the four language skills of listening, speaking, reading and writing, the first priority is communication of ideas.

-The natural articulation for 2011-12 in the Honors series is: Level One, Honors Level Two, Honors Level Three, Honors Level Four, AP French, German or Spanish.
-The non-Honors series for the same languages continues from Level One, Level Two, Level Three, and concludes with Level IV Accelerated.
+The natural articulation for 2015-16 in the Honors series is: Level One, Honors Level Two, Honors Level Three, Honors Level Four, AP French, German or Spanish.
+The non-Honors series for the same languages continues from Level One, Level Two, Level Three, and concludes with Level IV.
+The articulation of our Latin program is: Level One, Level Two Honors, Level Three Honors and concludes with Level 4 Honors.
+Most students have the option to begin to study German, Spanish and French in 8th grade and Latin in 9th grade.
 It is possible that a student might move from the Honors series to the non-Honors series, or visa versa, depending on specific criteria defined by the World Language department.